psyonara/jquery-checkbox-switch/README.md

 This is a replacement for a standard checkbox control, offering a more aesthetically pleasing on/off style switch-button.

 The plugin was inspired by http://devgrow.com/iphone-style-switches/.
+Any suggestions for improvement are welcome!

 ## Plugin options